sudheerj/angular-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 218. ### Why is not necessary to use entryComponents array every time?
-     Most of the time, you don't need to explicity to set entry components in entryComponents array of ngModule decorator.
+     Most of the time, you don't need to explicitly to set entry components in entryComponents array of ngModule decorator.
 Because angular adds components from both @NgModule.bootstrap and route definitions to entry components automatically.

      **[⬆ Back to Top](#table-of-contents)**